 Mukaddes Yadikar’s restaurant, located near Walthamstow Central Station, is one of the city’s most notable new openings, and also London’s first strictly Uyghur restaurant.
 The best thing to do is go with a group.
 The best things to order is Chaomian, which is a stir-fry of short, cut lengths of noodle wokked with chunks of beef, spring onion and tomato.
 Then, one can also order Sa pan ji or Zhong pan which is a deep, savoury and spicy chicken and potato stew, teemed with Sichuan peppercorns and flat hand-pulled noodles.

 The carousel of constantly moving chefs at this Hackney wine bar and shop might be the reason for London’s most impressive gourmet delight.
-Great food here is combined with the innovation of the world’s most unique chefs—William Gleave, Tim Spedding and Giuseppes Lacorazza and Belvedere.
+Great food here is combined with the innovation of the world’s most unique chefs-William Gleave, Tim Spedding and Giuseppes Lacorazza and Belvedere.
 The best dishes to try here are fresh ribbons of pappardelle with shisotou peppers and parmesan.
+The alcohol is also fantastic, and the restaurant even has a Wine Dispenser Machine!

 - Westerns Laundry